petejan/esp3/README.md

 # What is ESP3?

-ESP3 is an open-source software package for visualizing and processing fisheries acoustics data, written in MATLAB, and developed by the deepwater fisheries acoustics team at NIWA (Wellington, New Zealand).
-Coding contributions are encouraged!
+ESP3 is an open-source software package for visualizing and processing fisheries acoustics data, developed by the deepwater fisheries acoustics team at NIWA (Wellington, New Zealand).

+It is written in MATLAB (and contributions to the code are welcome), but it can be run **even if you don't have a MATLAB licence**.
+See details below.

+# What can ESP3 do?

+ESP3 is designed for single-beam and split-beam data.
+Currently supported data formats are SIMRAD (.raw) and a small number of other formats.
+The software allows calibration and echo-integration and a number of algorithms are coded in, including bad pings identification, automated bottom detection, single targets identification and tracking, schools identification, etc.

+ESP3 is currently under active development so keep an eye on it.
+More algorithms regularly show up.

 # How do I get it and run it?